jee123/kafka-xenon/README.md

   Check presently running dockers. docker ps -a

-  Xenon requires a raw block device.
-For example, assume this device is /dev/vdb on your host, run the following command to
+  Xenon requires a raw block device, and needs write permissions to this device.
+Further on, to run docker user needs to be either a member of docker group, or to have sudo sudo/root access.
+  In our example, we are running as root, and have full acceses to /dev/vdb on our VM.
+Then, this device - /dev/vdb - is
-  map /dev/vdb on your host to /dev/xenondocker inside the docker. docker run -d -t -p 0.0.0.0:41000:41000/tcp \
+  mapped to our docker as /dev/sdb. docker run -d -t -p 0.0.0.0:41000:41000/tcp \
-    --device /dev/vdb:/dev/xenondocker \
+    --device /dev/vdb:/dev/sdb \
     --hostname xenon \
     --name xenon levyx/xenon \
-    init.sh /dev/xenondocker 0.0.0.0 41000 0.0.0.0:41000
+    init.sh /dev/sdb 0.0.0.0 41000 0.0.0.0:41000

   Check to see whether xenon is running and the logs of docker. docker logs xenon